Masoud Ahmadzadeh

 Masoud Ahmadzadeh Heravi (2 March 1945 – 4 December 1972) was an Iranian Marxist political theorist.
 Though often described as a Revolutionary Communist, his work mostly dealt with the grounds that Struggle is concerned with 'Strategy' and 'Tactics'.
-His work centered on the fact that defeat of Capitalism and Comprador Capitalism is possible by "Armed Struggle; both a Strategy and a Tactic".
+His work centered on the idea that the “defeat of capitalism and comprador capitalism” is possible by “armed struggle both as a strategy and a tactic".
 He left Mashhad in 1964 and he went to Tehran and studied Mathematics at the University of Tehran.
-His works deal with the nature of comprador Capitalism, and the subjects of politics, Guerrilla Warfare, monarchy, and dictatorship.
+His works deal with politics, the nature of comprador capitalism, guerrilla warfare, monarchy, and dictatorship.